-There are two versions of Oracle in the drop down list of database types.
-One is the traditional one, which uses the SID style (e.g. jdbc:oracle:thin:@[HOST][:PORT]:SID).
-The other uses the thin-style service name (e.g. jdbc:oracle:thin:@//[HOST][:PORT]/SERVICE).
+If an Oracle database driver is available to the CLC Bioinformatics Database, two items will be presented in the Database type drop down list, as shown in figure 3.2.
+The one shown as "Oracle" is the traditional one, which uses the SID style (e.g. jdbc:oracle:thin:@[HOST][:PORT]:SID).
+The other, "Oracle Service", uses the thin-style service name

+(e.g. jdbc:oracle:thin:@//[HOST][:PORT]/SERVICE).